 A soft tissue dental laser is a safe, effective and comfortable option for treatment of tongue ties.
-This quick and painless method uses light energy to “vaporize” the tie and release the tongue, allowing your child to eat, grow and develop healthy.
+This quick method uses light energy to “vaporize” the tie and release the tongue, allowing your child to eat, grow and develop healthy.
 Though it is not pain-free depending on your child’s age, a simple and short acting freezing will make this a pain-free procedure.

 A More Sterile Operation

-As the dental laser works through the tissue, it vaporizes and sterilizes the wound as it goes through the tissue.
+As the dental laser works, it vaporizes and sterilizes the wound as it goes through the tissue.
 This means that dental lasers are able to control bleeding and minimize the risk of infection.